MarkKozel/CompOrgEText/docs/etext/EText/NumberSystems/index.md

 ---
 title: Number Systems
+parent: Computer Organization EText
-shorttitle: Build an understanding of the binary number system and how modern computers use binary to represent digital and analog data
+description: Build an understanding of the binary number system and how modern computers use binary to represent digital and analog data
-pageType: Unit
+pageType: Section
 tags: [number systems, binary, data, digital, analog, hexadecimal, hex]
 ---

 # {{ $frontmatter.title }}
-**{{ $frontmatter.shorttitle }}**
+**{{ $frontmatter.description }}**

+## Introduction

 The advent and evolution of number systems were essential to keep pace with human's needs for understanding and classifying the work around us.
 Creating a common system to show and calculate quantities is the framework or mathematics...and, more specific to our interests, computer science